codiga/doc.codiga.io/docs/api/coding-assistant.md

 - `languages`: list of languages supported by the cookbook.
 It's the list of all languages from all recipes in the cookbook.
 - `dependendencies`: list of dependencies of the cookbook.
 It's the list of all dependencies from all recipes in the cookbook.
 - `groups`: list of groups the cookbook is shared with.
+- `upvotes`: number of upvotes received (note: only public cookbooks receive upvotes).
+- `downvotes`: number of downvotes received (note: only public cookbooks receive downvotes).
+- `isUpVoted`: returns true if the current logged in user upvoted the cookbook.
+Returns false if the user is not authenticated or did not upvote.
+- `isDownVoted`: returns true if the current logged in user downvoted the cookbook.
+Returns false if the user is not authenticated or did not downvote.

 ### AssistantRecipeComment